Empirical Testing - Explained

 - Evaluation: In this stage, results are interpreted explanations are presented.

-How Does Scientific Research Relate to Empirical Research
+Scientific Research versus Empirical Research

 The empirical method allows a scientific researcher to verify the results of research with the help of statistical tools.